Travelling from Dubrovnik to Split (or vice versa)

 How to travel from Dubrovnik to Split or from Split to Dubrovnik?

-There a few ways to travel from Dubrovnik to Split (or vice versa).
-The option we suggest here is a private transfer with the possibility of including detours.
-A direct private transfer from Dubrovnik to Split (or vice versa) takes an average of 3 and a half hours.
+There are a few ways to travel from Dubrovnik to Split (or vice versa).
+The option here suggested is a private transfer with the possibility of including detours.
+A direct private transfer from Dubrovnik to Split takes an average of three and a half hours.

-By including detours or additional stops, you have the option of visiting places you would very likely visit as a separate day trip from Dubrovnik or Split, which would actually save you money and time.
+By including detours or additional stops, you can visit places you would likely visit as separate day trips from Dubrovnik or Split, which saves you money and time.

 Detour options when travelling between Dubrovnik and Split

-The most popular detour when travelling from Dubrovnik to Split (or vice-versa) is Mostar.
-Mostar is a town located in neighbouring Bosnia and Herzegovina and is one of the most popular day trips from Dubrovnik.
-Apart from Mostar, in Bosnia and Herzegovina, it is possible to visit the Kravica waterfall, Pocitelj, Medjugorje.
+The most popular detour when travelling from Dubrovnik to Split is Mostar.
+Mostar is a town in neighbouring Bosnia and Herzegovina and is one of the most popular day trips from Dubrovnik.
+Besides Mostar, other popular places of interest in Bosnia and Herzegovina are the Kravica Waterfall, Pocitelj, Blagaj and Medjugorje.
 It is also possible to organize a private farm-to-table experience.

-Another area of great interest to visit during the transfer is the Peljesac peninsula.
+Another area of great interest to visit during the transfer is the Peljesac Peninsula.
 Peljesac is known for its wines and renowned oysters and mussels.
-There is also the medieval town of Ston which attracts with its defensive walls and the oldest functional saltworks in the world.
-A visit to Ston, wine tasting, oysters degustation and even a sea-to-table experience can be included in a private transfer from Dubrovnik to Split (or vice versa).
+There is also a medieval town of Ston which attracts with its defensive walls and the oldest functional saltworks in the world.
+A visit to Ston, wine tasting, oyster degustation and even a sea-to-table experience can be included in a private transfer from Dubrovnik to Split (or vice versa).